Starting a new business

-Where you borrow a lump sum for an agreed amount of time and make monthly repayments.
-The lender works out the interest you owe every month and adds it to your debt.
+When you borrow a big sum for a set period of time and pay it back in monthly instalments.
+Every month, the lender calculates the interest you owe and adds it to your debt.

 - Line of credit

-You’re given a borrowing limit and only withdraw the money if and when you need it.
-You only pay interest on what you use.
+You’ll be assigned a borrowing limit, and you’ll only be able to withdraw funds if and when you need them.
+You only pay interest on the amount of money you utilise.

-The amount of money you can get and the interest rate may depend on how you secure the loan.
+How you secure the loan may affect the amount of money you can borrow and the interest rate you pay.

 How will you secure your loan?

-- other assets such as vehicles or expensive equipment
+- other assets, such as vehicles or high-priced machinery

-- a personal guarantee, which allows the lender to sue you for unpaid loans
+- a personal guarantee, which gives the lender the right to sue you if you don’t pay back your loans

-As you move down the list, the loans’ size gets smaller, and the interest rates get higher.
-But to offer something as security, you have to be prepared to lose it, so this is often a difficult choice.
+The loan sizes get smaller and the interest rates get greater as you proceed down the list.
+However, if you offer something as security, you must be willing to lose it, therefore this is a difficult choice.

 How to apply for a loan

-To apply for a startup business loan from a lender such as a bank, you will need these four things:
+These four items are required to apply for a startup business loan from a lender such as a bank:

-Say what the loan will be used for (including the cost of each item).
+Specify the purpose of the loan (including the cost of each item).

-You’ll also need to say what the lender can take if you stop making repayments.
+You’ll also need to specify what actions the lender may take if you default on your payments.